 To help, I sought out the expertise of Kelsey Patel, a jack-of-all-trades in the wellness category.
-Patel is a leading meditation teacher at The Den Meditation in L.A., a reiki master, intuitive healer, emotional freedom techniques specialist, a yoga and barre instructor, as well as a spiritual empowerment coach.
+Patel is a leading meditation teacher at The Den Meditation in L.A., a reiki master, intuitive healer, emotional freedom techniques specialist, a yoga and barre instructor, and a spiritual empowerment coach.
 If there is anyone who could help, it's her.
 She suggested a series of exercises and postures specifically targeted to relieve stress and anxiety from your body.

-For a second opinion, I asked Sanam Hafeez, PsyD, a NYC-based licensed clinical psychologist, why this strategy works.
+For a second opinion, I asked Sanam Hafeez, PsyD, an NYC-based licensed clinical psychologist, why this strategy works.
 She breaks it down: "When we start to be conscious of our bodies in motion, we let go of worries, doubts, triggers that stress us out."
 Hafeez continues, "Stress and anxiety occur when we are focused on things we cannot control or future events.
 When we are focused on action and impacting outcomes, we feel stressed.
 When we are in the moment and focused, we let all of those concerns go.
-Exercise, stretching, breathwork, yoga, meditation all require focus on body and breath first and foremost, leaving little room for cluttered thoughts."
+Exercise, stretching, breathwork, yoga, meditation, all require a focus on body and breath first and foremost, leaving little room for cluttered thoughts."

 So let's get down to business, shall we?
 Below, Patel details exactly what you should do the next time you're feeling anxious (and why).

 - Kelsey Patel is a leading meditation teacher at The Den Meditation in L.A., reiki master, intuitive healer, emotional freedom techniques specialist, yoga and barre instructor, and spiritual empowerment coach.